F1llerbRZ/automated_ecommerce_testing/README.md

 🚀Automated tests with Cypress guarantee the quality of web applications quickly, reliably and easily, using JavaScript language and running in different browsers.

-# Learning List 🎓
+##Learning List 🎓
-.
-CRUD
+- CRUD

-.
-Working with Hooks
+- Working with Hooks

-.
-Screenshot command
+- Screenshot command

-.
-Using bulk data
+- Using bulk data

-.
-Using variables
+- Using variables

-.
-Using fixtures
+- Using fixtures

-.
-Customizable commands
+- Customizable commands

-.
-Page Objects
+- Page Objects